 the main points

-Basically, the US CPI for January 2020 was released by the US Bureau of Labor Statistics.
-The market was looking for a 2.4% rise in the CPI in January 2020, compared to the same month last year.
+Basically, the US Consumer Price Index for February 2020 was released by the US Bureau of Labor Statistics.
+The market was eyeing a 2.2% rise in CPI compared to the same month last year.

 Upcoming economic releases